vic28code/sacode-queue-management/README.md

 This repository contains the development of an interactive queue management system created as part of the **Software Engineering I** course at **ESPOL (Escuela Superior Politécnica del Litoral)**.
 The system allows users to request service turns through a touchscreen kiosk and track their status via a public display or a personal QR code.

+> *(The content of this repository is versioned in Spanish; only external information, such as the main documentation, is available in English.)*

 ## 🎯 Project Objective

 To develop an efficient, user-friendly turn management system designed for high-traffic environments, incorporating best practices in **requirements engineering**, **prototyping**, and **agile methodologies**, particularly **Scrum**.